Designing Net-Zero Buildings with EnergyPlus

 TABLE F. ENERGY USAGE EMPLOYING ALL STRATEGIES

-Model (G2) shows that net-zero energy usage can be achieved with the use of photovoltaic panels mounted on top of the roof and over part of the parking.
-The ratio of PV area to floor area for (G2) is 64%.
+Model (J8) shows that Net-Zero Energy usage can be achieved with the use of photovoltaic panels mounted on top of the roof and over part of the parking.
+The ratio of PV area to floor area for (J8) is 51.5%.
 The current rule of thumb from Scott Shell, principal of EHDD, is that a two story net-zero building can be powered by roof top PV panels or PV-to-floor area ratio of 50%.

-FIGURE G. TYPE 'I' BUILDING WITH ROOFTOP AND CANOPY PHOTOVOLTAIC PANELS
+FIGURE J. TYPE 'I' BUILDING WITH ROOFTOP AND CANOPY PHOTOVOLTAIC PANELS

 8.0 Conclusion